benji042/asap-sdk-react/README.md

 # ASAP React SDK

 The ASAP React SDK provides a streamlined way to integrate the ASAP crypto payment gateway into your React application.
-It offers a single, easy-to-use component (`<ASAPModal />`) that handles the entire payment flow within a self-contained modal, from transaction review to wallet connection and status tracking.
+It offers a single, easy-to-use component (`<ASAP />`) that handles the entire payment flow within a self-contained modal, from transaction review to wallet connection and status tracking.

 ## Features

--   **Simple Integration**: Drop the `<ASAPModal />` component into your app to get started.
+-   **Simple Integration**: Drop the `<ASAP />` component into your app to get started.
 -   **Complete Payment Flow**: A multi-step modal guides users through reviewing their payment, choosing a payment method, connecting their wallet, and viewing the transaction status.
 -   **Multiple Payment Options**:
     -   Pay with an ASAP account (Phone & PIN).